A Tale of Two Wentworths, Two Thomases & Two Castles

 Thomas was succeeded by his son William in 1739, by which time the fashion was moving towards laying out gardens in the more naturalistic style made famous by Capability Brown.
 By this time the ornate Baroque style was also out of fashion, and William’s legacy is the elegant South facing Palladian Wing of the House.

 Each subsequent generation of the family added their own style to the house and gardens.
-In the 19th century, the Vernon-Wentworth family completed the house we see today with the addition of a west wing (towards the gardens) and also added the fragile conservatory which is the current focus of the Trust’s restoration efforts.
-Each generation also introduced trees and exotic shrubs to the Pleasure Grounds, creating the Gardens that are here today.
+In the 19th century, the Vernon-Wentworth family completed the house we see today with the addition of a west wing (towards the gardens) and also added the delicately ornate conservatory which was restored by the Trust in 2013.
+Each generation also introduced trees and exotic shrubs to the Pleasure Grounds, creating the 40 acres of formal Gardens that are here today.

 In 1949, Captain Bruce Vernon-Wentworth, sold the house to the Barnsley Corporation who established it as a teacher training college.